Seonnyn/IME_Backend/README.md

-IGE_Backend
+IME_Backend
 ===========

-The Backend of the Isoemetric Game Engine will be in PHP (The Backend also will get an Administration Panel)
+The Backend of the Isoemetric MMO Engine will be in PHP (The Backend also will get an Administration Panel)